• Home

 Published on

-October 11, 2021 at 4:07:42 PM PDT October 11, 2021 at 4:07:42 PM PDTth, October 11, 2021 at 4:07:42 PM PDT
+October 4, 2024 at 4:07:00 PM PDT October 4, 2024 at 4:07:00 PM PDTth, October 4, 2024 at 4:07:00 PM PDT

-If you’ve heard the phrase, but you’re not completely sure what it means, you’re not alone.
+If you’ve heard the phrase but you’re not completely sure what it means, you’re not alone.
 Is your flag supposed to be g-spec, or is a regular, old flag good enough?
 To get the answers you need, let’s start with a bit of history.

 The American flag was first adopted in 1777, with the current 50-star flag being adopted in 1960.
 Before President Eisenhower formalized the flag code, there were multiple flag variants being used across government agencies, the military, and naval ships.
 For instance, the offset rows of white stars you see in the blue section of the flag was not always the standard design layout.

 Prior to Eisenhower’s codification, flagmakers were using a variety of creative star arrangements, such as the 33-star “Great Star” flag, circa 1860.
 That flag had the stars arranged in the pattern of one large five-pointed star.
-Once flag code was made official, however, all executive agencies and military facilities were required to display only flags in compliance with the code.

 United States Code, Title 4, lays out the precise rules regarding the flag, including its required proportions and visual specifications.
 A flag that fully complies with the measurements in Title 4 is called a g-spec flag.

 The code has a prescribed flag ratio of 1:1.9 (height by width).
 Flags not used by executive agencies often deviate from this ratio.
-For example, the popular 3x5 flag diverges in its ratio (1.67) and cannot be considered a g-spec flag.
+For example, the popular 3' x 5' flag diverges in its ratio (1.67) and cannot be considered a g-spec flag.

-The Stars and Stripes
+The stars and stripes

 As you know, the flag has thirteen horizontal stripes in honor of the original colonies.
 The stripes alternate between red (seven of them) and white (six of them).
 Under flag code, each stripe should be 1/13 of the hoist’s height, and each star must be 4/5 the width of a stripe.